hanchenzhang/EC601/README.md

 This can be helpful in social media sentiment analysis.

 ### User Stories:
-Alan as the project manager in his company wants to test the integrity of the Qianqian’s project team member through current state that his employee hired recently.
+1. Alan as the project manager in his company wants to test the integrity of the Qianqian’s project team member through current state that his employee hired recently.
+2. Alan as the director of the human resource center in his company wants to learn more about an applicant’s personality that is not revealed on the resume.

 ### Target Users:
-Project manager, team leader.
+Project manager, team leader, and HR.

 ### MVP:
+The product should be able to take a username as input and perform sentiment analysis on 15 most recent tweets of this user.
+The output should be an average sentiment score and an interpretation of the score.

 ## System Design